Read on for the main arguments of the Fantasy Sports controversy and a recap on the current status of Fantasy sports betting in the USA.

 The “Against” Argument

-In the eyes on the Federal law, Fantasy Sports does not qualify as betting.
-That is the reason that it is permitted to legally exist in the US.
+In the eyes of the Federal law, Fantasy Sports does not qualify as betting.
+That is the reason that it legally exists in the US.

-Below you may fing the main arguments against the idea that it constitutes gambling:
+Below you may find the main arguments against the idea that it constitutes gambling:

 It requires skill rather than luck

-By contrast, Fantasy games are said to put players in an actively strategic position.
+By contrast, Fantasy games put players in an active strategic position.
 They must create their team and manage it, as well as predict the outcome of each performance.
-The CEOs of sites like FanDuel and DraftKings maintain that there is a clear correlation between expertise and results.
-In regular betting however, a new player can out-perform a regular gambler due to luck.
+The CEOs of sites like FanDuel maintain that there is a clear correlation between expertise and results.
+In regular betting, however, a new player can out-perform a regular gambler due to luck.

 Another popularly used argument to strengthen the idea that this pass time does not constitute betting is that the leagues support this activity.
-The National Football League and another top league are explicitly against gambling and yet they encourage Fantasy leagues.
+The National Football League and other top leagues are explicitly against gambling and yet they encourage Fantasy leagues.

 FanDuel has also been featured and commended in mainstream press publications like Sports Illustrated.
 This shows that Fantasy games are established and tolerated within an overwhelmingly anti-betting industry.

 It can be played with no real money